tbang618/CC24/RustNotes/Rustlings4.md

 ## Smart Pointers
 A general **pointer** is a variable that holds an address to memory; these are the *references* we encountered in previous exercises.
 A **smart pointer** is essentially a pointer with additional automatic memory management abilities.

 In Rust, smart pointers refer to data structures that can own (in context of Rust's owernship) and manipulate memory; in fact, `Vec<T>` and `String` types are considered types of smart pointers.
-There is no *primitive* smart pointer; Rust's library provides some smart pointers designed for specific purposes, or you can write one yourself (thought that's not covered in this course).
+There is no *primitive* smart pointer; Rust's standard library provides some smart pointers designed for specific purposes, or you can write one yourself (though that's not covered in this course).

 In short: a smart pointer is a wrapper around a value on the heap.